roehampton/module-content/algorithms/week-01/seminar/README.md

 ###  F<sub>0</sub> = 0;  F<sub>1</sub> = 0;
 ###  F<sub>n</sub> = F<sub>n-1</sub> + F<sub>n-2</sub>

 This sequence is useful for many thing in mathematics (  https://en.wikipedia.org/wiki/Fibonacci_number ) maybe the most famous is its relation with the Golden ratio.

+Python version

 ```Python
 # Program to display the Fibonacci sequence up to n-th term